 Textured Black Talons

 If you're looking for a festive Halloween manicure that also happens to be office-appropriate, look no further.
 This stark black nail design has studs that give it a steampunk aesthetic that we're swooning over.
-To create the signature matte finish, top your favorite black polish off with a matte topcoat, like OPI Nail Treatment Matte Top Coat ($9).
+To create the signature matte finish, either DIY or top your favorite black polish off with a matte topcoat, like OPI Nail Treatment Matte Top Coat ($9).

 Alicia Torello is an editorial manicurist based in NYC, and her designs are colorful and varied, ranging from maximalist to minimalist in nature.
 These easy-to-recreate stitch nails belong to the latter category.
 They're chic, doll-like, and just a little bit off-kilter.
 In other words, they're perfect for Halloween.
 Do they remind anyone else of the movie Coraline?